28 October, 2024

 Safe zones in TikTok for square, vertical and horizontal videos

-Safe zones in TikTok for square, vertical and horizontal videos.
+Safe Zones in TikTok for square, vertical and horizontal videos.

 YouTube Shorts Safe Zones